SystemsApproach/ops/lifecycle.rst

 4.2.1 Categories of Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-With respect to what types of tests, there is a rich vocabulary for
+With respect to the types of tests, there is a rich vocabulary for
 talking about QA, but unfortunately, the definitions are often vague,
 overlapping, and not always uniformly applied.
 The following gives a
 simple taxonomy that serves our purposes, with different categories of